Frequently Asked Questions

 • if flooding is a problem here, someone will have told me;

-• we’ve had a 100 year flood now, so the chances of us having another one in my family’s life time is much less;
+• we’ve had a 1 in 100 year flood now, so the chances of us having another one in my family’s life time is much less;

 • you can’t get flooded if you live on the side of a hill;